 2003(3rd of Tishrei, 5764):Tzom Gedaliah

-2003: “The $11 Billion Man Hedge fund guru Bruce Kovner earns giant returns, but doesn't talk--most of the time” which described the business practices of Bruce Kovner, “one of the biggest cats on Wall Street” appeared in Fortune Magazine
+2003: An article entitled “The $11 Billion Man Hedge fund guru Bruce Kovner earns giant returns, but doesn't talk--most of the time” which described the business practices of Bruce Kovner, “one of the biggest cats on Wall Street” appeared in Fortune Magazine

 2004: Jonathan Sarna’s American Judaism captured the National Jewish Book Award's Book of the Year.
 Other winners include Frédéric Brenner's photographic account, Diaspora: Homelands in Exile, Daniel Matt’s Zohar translation, and Steve Oney’'s chronicle of the Leo Frank lynching.

 2005: “O'Brien traces history of Yiddish theater” described a lecture by Caraid O’Brien at the University of Rochester